kurttaylor/kurt-website/content/publication/taylor-2019-a/index.md

 publishDate: '2019-01-31T12:26:46.405871Z'
 publication_types:
 - 2
-abstract: '**Background**

-The extent to which changes in gene expression can influence cardiovascular disease risk across different tissue types has not yet been systematically explored.
-We have developed an analysis pipeline that integrates tissue-specific gene expression, Mendelian randomization and multiple-trait colocalization to develop functional mechanistic insight into the causal pathway from a genetic variant to a complex trait.
+abstract: '**Background**<br/>The extent to which changes in gene expression can influence cardiovascular disease risk across different tissue types has not yet been systematically explored.
+We have developed an analysis pipeline that integrates tissue-specific gene expression, Mendelian randomization and multiple-trait colocalization to develop functional mechanistic insight into the causal pathway from a genetic variant to a complex trait.<br/>**Methods**<br/>We undertook an expression quantitative trait loci-wide association study to uncover genetic variants associated with both nearby gene expression and cardiovascular traits.

-**Methods**

-We undertook an expression quantitative trait loci-wide association study to uncover genetic variants associated with both nearby gene expression and cardiovascular traits.
 Fine-mapping was performed to prioritize possible causal variants for detected associations.
 Two-sample Mendelian randomization (MR) was then applied using findings from genome-wide association studies (GWAS) to investigate whether changes in gene expression within certain tissue types may influence cardiovascular trait variation.
 We subsequently used Bayesian multiple-trait colocalization to further interrogate the findings and also gain insight into whether DNA methylation, as well as gene expression, may play a role in disease susceptibility.
 Finally, we applied our analysis pipeline genome-wide using summary statistics from large-scale GWAS.

 **Results**